-Does Gluten Cause Keratosis Pilaris (Chicken Skin)?
+Does Gluten Cause Keratosis Pilaris (a.k.a.
+Chicken Skin)?

 Keratosis Pilaris Explained

-Keratosis pilaris ( chicken skin) occurs due to overproduction or build-up of keratin, a protective protein found on the skin.
-The bumps can be surrounded by redness, a sign of inflammation that is also seen when they are looked at under a microscope.
+Keratosis pilaris ( aka chicken skin rash or KP) occurs due to overproduction or build-up of keratin, a protective protein found on the skin.
+The bumps can be surrounded by redness, a sign of inflammation seen when they are looked at under a microscope.

 There is a strong genetic component so it often runs in families.
 Symptoms typically come and go throughout the year.
-Picking at the bumps will only make them cosmetically more significant and increase scarring and discoloration, leaving them darker.
+Picking at the bumps will only make them more visible and increase scarring and discoloration.

 Causes of Keratosis Pilaris

 Although it is known to have a genetic factor, scientists do not know the true cause of keratosis pilaris.
 It is seen more commonly in inflammatory conditions such as asthma and allergies.

 Keratosis Pilaris And Gluten

-Hydration and lubrication of the skin is the mainstay of treatment.
+Hydration of the skin is an important part of treatment for keratosis pilaris.
 Mild cases can be treated with over-the-counter lubricating creams.
-There is a laundry list of dermatologic therapies such as alpha-hydroxy creams, retinoic acid therapies and steroids that dermatologists may prescribe and compounded combination therapies that can be formulated.
+There is a laundry list of dermatologic therapies such as alpha-hydroxy creams, retinoic acid therapies, and steroids.
+Dermatologists may prescribe personalized therapies that can be formulated.

-Dietary manipulations such as gluten-free or dairy-free, anti-inflammatory, sugar-free, Paleo or various autoimmune diet protocols are often implemented.
+Dietary manipulations such as gluten-free or dairy-free, anti-inflammatory, sugar-free, Paleo, or various autoimmune diet protocols are often implemented.
 A variety of ‘gut healing’ regimens are also prescribed, but as with most therapies surrounding keratosis pilaris, there is no evidence to support or refute them.

 Topical therapies may include coconut oil, olive oil or vitamin A capsules.
 Finally, exfoliants such as baking soda, oatmeal, or sugar or salt scrubs are sometimes helpful in reducing keratin build-up.
 Most people do not seek treatment for keratosis pilaris unless it is cosmetically significant, so home therapies are a popular approach.